Mercury Prize: Format and eligibility

+History

+The prize was originally sponsored by Mercury Communications, a brand owned by Cable & Wireless, from which the prize gets its name.
+It was later sponsored by Technics (1998 to 2001), Panasonic (2002 and 2003), Nationwide Building Society (2004 to 2008) and Barclaycard (2009–14).
+The 2015 prize was sponsored by the BBC, while in 2016 it was announced that a three-year deal had been struck with Hyundai to sponsor the event.
+It was sponsored by Free Now, as part of a multi-year deal that began in 2022.
+In 2024, the award lost their deal with Freenow, prompting the cancellation of the ceremony and live performances for that year.
+In 2025 it was announced that the ceremony would take place in Newcastle, the first time it would be outside London.

 To date, PJ Harvey is the only artist to have won the award on more than one occasion (in 2001 and 2011).
 She was also the first female solo artist to receive the award.
-Alex Turner has received five nominations as a member of Arctic Monkeys and The Last Shadow Puppets, winning once.
-Thom Yorke has 6 nominations, 5 with Radiohead and one for The Eraser, but has never won.
+Alex Turner has received six nominations, five as a member of Arctic Monkeys and one with The Last Shadow Puppets, winning once.
+Thom Yorke has six nominations, five with Radiohead and one for The Eraser, but has never won.

 The awards ceremony was postponed for the first, and so far only, time in 2022 following the death of Queen Elizabeth II.